Who We Are

 Emma Boniwell

 Emma has worked in arts administration since graduating from the Royal Welsh College of Music with a degree in music.
-Emma has worked with writers for over 20 years, including at Cheltenham Literature Festival, and she worked at the Society of Authors for over ten years.
+Emma has worked with writers for over 24 years, including at Cheltenham Literature Festival, and at the Society of Authors, where she worked for fourteen years.
+She also served as a school governor at a Solihull Primary School.

 Suzie Evans